wiredtiger/wiredtiger/test/memory-model-test/README.md

 However, as consequence of the different memory models, only ARM can show out of order operations in the second group.

-Current ARM64 results show that group two tests show high out-of-order rates on M1 Pro/Max processors, but much lower (by several orders of magnitude) out-of-order rates on current Evergreen instances.
+Current ARM64 results show that group two tests show high out-of-order rates on M1 Pro/Max processors, but much lower (by several orders of magnitude) out-of-order rates on current Evergreen Graviton instances.

 Here is an example of the output from running the tool on a Mac Studio with an M1 Max ARM processor.
 Note that out-of-order operations are occurring in all scenarios where they are possible on an ARM64.